Battle of Königsberg: Aftermath

 Almost 80% of the city was destroyed; first by the Royal Air Force in August 1944, and then by Soviet shelling in April 1945.

 During the operation the main forces of German East Prussia group were destroyed.
 Only the Army Detachment Samland remained operational, but was annihilated by 25 April, in the Soviet Samland offensive.

 The operation was a major success for the Soviet Army due to the comparatively low casualties suffered during the capture of the heavily fortified stronghold.
 The capture was celebrated in Moscow with an artillery salvo by 324 cannons firing 24 shells each.
 A Medal "For the Capture of Königsberg" was established and 98 military units were named after the Königsberg operation.

 After the war, following the transfer of northern half of East Prussia to the Russian SFSR, Königsberg was renamed Kaliningrad, and was installed with predominantly Russian (and, to a lesser extent, Belarusian and Ukrainian) settlers from other areas of the Soviet Union.
-This area is now known as the Kaliningrad Oblast. it has remained part of Russia as an exclave after the collapse of the USSR, it now borders Poland and Lithuania.
+This area is now known as the Kaliningrad Oblast.
+It has remained part of Russia as an exclave after the collapse of the USSR, now bordering Poland and Lithuania.